How Much Money has the NHS Set Aside for Continuing Healthcare?

 Our Care Home Lawyers have specialist expertise in continuing healthcare assessments and appeals.
 We can guide clients through the process, removing much of the stress involved and improving the chance of a successful outcome.

-Since 2013, our Care Homes team has recovered in excess of £12 million in care fees for our clients.
+Since 2013, our Care Home Solicitors have recovered over £12 million in care fees for our clients.
 If you’d like to discuss how we may be able to help you, please get in touch for an informal, no obligation chat.

 We're happy to help